rosiebl/med-notes/gastro/gi_bleeding.md

 #### ROCKALL SCORE

-Heps to predict risk of rebleeding and mortality.
+Helps to predict risk of rebleeding and mortality.

 Initial Rockall score, pre-endoscopy: